 While this is enough to make Broxton Rocks a site worth seeing, there’s more.
 Plant life abounds, some not normally found in the coastal region and some growing in unusual ways.
 Green-fly orchids, for example, which grow on trees, adorn the rock walls at Broxton Rocks.

-Located in southeast Georgia in rural Coffee County (population 37,500), the Conservancy’s Broxton Rocks Preserve is 125 miles from Jacksonville, Florida and about 170 miles from Atlanta.
+Located in southeast Georgia in rural Coffee County (population 37,500), TNC’s Broxton Rocks Preserve is 125 miles from Jacksonville, Florida and about 170 miles from Atlanta.
 An important site for as long as people have inhabited the area – there is evidence of Paleo-Indian people to early European settlers – even today Broxton Rocks is a special place.
 Every Easter Sunday residents of the area gather at what is often referred to as the “falling waters,” carrying on a century-old tradition.

 Management at Broxton Rocks includes controlled burns in the winter, spring and early summer, critical to maintaining natural plant and animal communities.
 We plant longleaf pines, wiregrass and other native herbs to restore natural diversity.
 We also remove non-native invasive plants and animals where needed, such as chinaberry, Japanese climbing fern, and feral hogs.
 Our long-term vision is to see most of Broxton Rocks entirely in natural, mature pine woodland by the middle of the 21st century.